jankotek/mapdb-site/index.rst

 MapDB
 =================================

 MapDB is embedded database engine.
-It provides java collections backed by disk or memory database store.
+It provides Maps and other collections backed by disk or memory database store.
-MapDB has excellent performance comparable to `java.util.HashMap` and other collections, but is not limited by GC.
+It offers excellent performance comparable to java collections, but is not limited by Garbage Collection overhead.
-It is also very flexible engine with many storage backend, cache algorithms,  and so on.
+It is also full database engine with storage backends, transactions, cache algorithms, expiration and many other options.
-And finally MapDB is pure-java single 400K JAR and only depends on JRE 6+ or Android 2.1+.
+MapDB is very easy to use.
+It is pure-java single 500K JAR and only depends on JRE 6+ or Android 2.1+.

-MapDB development is sponsored by `CodeFutures Corporation <http://codefutures.com/>`__.
+It is also very flexible, it exposes many low level optimizations, without sacrificing usability,

-It is a leading supplier of database performance tools that reduce the time and effort required to develop database applications and dramatically increase deployed database scalability and performance.
-MapDB author works for CodeFutures on `next generation distributed database <http://codefutures.com/agildata/>`__.
+MapDB is free as a beer under **Apache 2 license** with no strings attached.
+There is active community on `Github <https://github.com/jankotek/mapdb>`__.
+MapDB is sponsored by `consulting services <mailto:jan@kotek.net>`__.

 News
 ----